atreeon/Brighton-Cycle-Lanes/README.md

 Tools
 --
+####Google my maps
-Google my maps is very good for creating a route, adding places
+Very good for creating a route, highlighting points and areas and pictures related to specific areas.

+For each 'suggestion', create a new layer in your map, prefix the layer description with the github id.

-Possibly prefer uploading KML / KMZ files and showing history of the KML code
+It supports uploading KML / KMZ files, if anyone wants the KML / KMZ files can be added into github and history tracked.